GoogleCloudPlatform/fda-mystudies/deployment/README.md

          git commit -m "Configure databases"
          git push origin database-configuration
          ```
-    - Once your pull request pre-submits have completed successfully, and you have received code review approval, merge your pull request to trigger `terraform apply`(this may take up to 20 minutes - you can view the status of the operation in the [Cloud Build history](https://console.cloud.google.com/cloud-build/builds) of your `devops` project)
+    - Once your pull request pre-submit checks have completed successfully, and you have received code review approval, merge your pull request to trigger `terraform apply`(this may take up to 20 minutes - you can view the status of the operation in the [Cloud Build history](https://console.cloud.google.com/cloud-build/builds) of your `devops` project)
 1. Configure the permissions of your SQL script bucket so that your Cloud SQL instance can import the necessary initialization scripts
     - Uncomment the blocks for Steps 6 in [`mystudies.hcl`](/deployment/mystudies.hcl), then regenerate the Terraform configs and commit the changes to your repo, for example:
          ```bash